lukemelas/PyTorch-Pretrained-ViT/README.md

 At the moment, you can easily:
  * Load pretrained ViT models
- * Evaluate EfficientNet models on ImageNet or your own task
+ * Evaluate on ImageNet or your own data

 _(Upcoming features)_ Coming soon:
- * Quickly finetune ViT on your own dataset
+ * Finetune ViT on your own dataset
  * Train ViT from scratch on ImageNet (1K)
  * Export to ONNX for efficient inference